e-carlin/CS475_OS/threadedBartender/c/README.txt

 4/7/2017

-A threaded implementation of a bar.
+A threaded implementation of a bar in C.
 Only 2 people are allowed in the bar at any time, the bartender and one customer.
 The bartender and each customer